Rewiring Your Brain: 7 Ways to Get a Better Sleep at Night –

 It is important to reward yourself whenever you make progress toward reaching your goals.
 To keep your mental and physical health in order, you should reward yourself.
 Rewards can keep you motivated.
 A case study conducted by Tippet and Kluvers showed that rewards are motivators for employees.
 With a reward for reaching your goals, you feel more motivated to reach them.

 Plan a healthy reward once you reach your sleep goals.
 This motivator can be a movie or spa treat, or you can also take a day off at the end of the week and go on a short trip to a beach.

 Once you plan your sleep schedule, pick the times that you can stick to not only during the weekdays but even during the weekends.
-If your body gets accustomed to your new sleep and wakes up times, it will help you fall asleep better at night and wake up easier and with more energy in the morning.
+If your body gets accustomed to your new sleep and wake-up times, it will help you fall asleep better at night and wake up easier and with more energy in the morning.

-Understanding how your brain works when it comes to sleep can result in a healthier, longer, and more quality sleep.
+Understanding how your brain works when it comes to sleep can result in healthier, longer, and more quality sleep.
 Anytime you are experiencing problems with asleep, visualize yourself accomplishing your sleep goals.
 If your sleep disorder still affects you even after following these steps, consider having yourself checked by a medical professional like a dentist specializing in sleep problems to assess the problem further.